 Decolonizing_Energy_Web-Banner_5120x1256

-Cycling through Petroscapes: the bicycle as method for field trips
+Cycling through Petroscapes: The Bicycle as Method for Field Trips

-Natascha De Vasconcellos Otoya, participant
+Natascha De Vasconcellos Otoya

-Synopsis: These videos document two bicycle expeditions that were a central part of Otoya’s PhD research on the Bay of All-Saints in Bahia, Brazil.
+These videos document two bicycle expeditions that were a central part of Otoya’s PhD research on the Bay of All-Saints in Bahia, Brazil.
 This region, the birthplace of Brazil’s oil industry, has been profoundly shaped by extraction since 1939.
 Covering approximately 150km across four oil towns, these field trips served as the primary research for two chapters of her dissertation, which explores the geological and environmental history of Brazil’s first oil fields.
 The use of bicycles was a deliberate choice, offering a unique, low-carbon way to experience the landscape.
 The slow, immersive pace of cycling allowed for a rich sensory experience, enabling us to truly feel the landscape: from the wind and sun to the distinct smells of this petrochemical region.
 By blending this on-the-ground experience with archival research, these videos offer a closer look at the deep socio-ecological changes that have unfolded around the Bay of All-Saints over the last 80 years.

 By emphasizing slowness, Otoya is working in a tradition of decolonial thought epitomized by the Afro-Brazilian geographer Milton Santos who wrote, “Now we are discovering that, in cities, the time that commands or that will command in the future is actually the time of slow people.
 Power comes from the ‘slow people’ rather than from those who control speed….Those who, within the city, have the most mobility end up seeing very little of the city and of the world.
 Their intimacy with prefabricated images is their perdition.
 Their comfort, which they do not want to give up, comes precisely from their cohabitation with these images.
 The ‘slow’ people, for whom these images are only a mirage, cannot for long periods engage with a perverse imaginary and discover fantasies.
 This is how they escape the totalitarianism of rationality….it is the poor in the city who can look more fixedly to the future.”